AntonAksonov/Test-Task/index.md

 || Mobile user/Web user | attach stickers to the comment | i can give visual reaction |
 || Mobile user/Web user | attach GIFs to the comment | i can give visual reaction |
 || Mobile user/Web user | tag other user or page | so that tagged user or group could know about this comment |

+### Questions

+* Is it meant that all User stories 'So thats' should be unique?